angelayang2018/notesapp/notesapp/README.md

 - Toggling between light and dark mode
 - Choosing the color of the text using the react color picker
 - Search bar that searches through the notes' text and title
-- Sidebar that shows all the notes
+- Sidebar that shows a list of all the notes
+- Preview of a note's title and text in the sidebar
 - Ability to click on the sidebar to switch between notes
 - Timestamp on all notes that shows when they were last modified